 Presently, I am a Community Health Worker and the Scarborough Cycles Bike Hub Coordinator at Access Alliance, a community health centre with four locations in Toronto.

 Scarborough Cycles is a joint initiative led by Access Alliance and the Toronto Centre for Active Transportation, in partnership with Birchmount Bluffs Neighbourhood Centre, CultureLink, the Toronto Cycling Think & Do Tank, and Cycle Toronto.

 I work to increase cycling knowledge in Scarborough by building institutional/community capacity and addressing barriers.
 My goal is to get more people riding their bikes.

-I obtained my Ph.D. from the Department of Geography and Planning at the University of Toronto.
+I earned my Ph.D. from the Department of Geography and Planning at the University of Toronto.
 I have expertise in the following fields:

 - Urban Livability and Active Transportation